crypto-org-chain/chain-main/pystarport/README.md

 pystarport is like a [cosmos starport](https://github.com/tendermint/starport) without the scaffolding feature. it's mainly used for development and testing.
-It's developed for cryptocom's chain, but it can also be used for any cosmos-sdk based projects.
+It's developed for the Crypto.org Chain, but it can also be used for any cosmos-sdk based projects.

 ## Configuration